mezzolite/react-crud-frontend/README.md

 </details>

 Set up all components as functional, put an h1 tag in each of them that contains the name of the component, then import App.js' child components

-*Complete this and all steps before viewing code below.*

 <details><summary>SHOW CODE</summary>
 <p>